Allaman/knowledge.rootknecht.net/pages/01.home/my-laptop-setup/item.md

 Of course there are more reasons like excellent performance, build quality, and the classical look.

-### Peripherals
+### Peripherals and Gadgets

-Besides my x1 I use an [ErgoDZ EZ](https://knowledge.rootknecht.net/ergodox-ez) keyboard, a [Logitech MX Anywhere 2S](https://www.logitech.com/de-de/product/mx-anywhere-2s-flow) in midnight blue, a [Panasonic Bluetooth RP-HD605NE-K9](https://www.panasonic.com/de/consumer/home-entertainment/kopf-ohrhoerer/kopfhoerer/rp-hd605n.html).
+Besides my X1 I use an [ErgoDZ EZ](https://knowledge.rootknecht.net/ergodox-ez) or [Lioncast LK 30](https://knowledge.rootknecht.net/ergodox-ez) keyboard, a [Logitech MX Anywhere 2S](https://www.logitech.com/de-de/product/mx-anywhere-2s-flow) when I am on the go or an ergonomic [Logtiech MX Vertical}(https://www.logitech.com/de-de/product/mx-vertical-ergonomic-mouse) at the office, and finally a [Panasonic Bluetooth RP-HD605NE-K9](https://www.panasonic.com/de/consumer/home-entertainment/kopf-ohrhoerer/kopfhoerer/rp-hd605n.html).
 For more ports I use the [Inateck USB C Hub](https://www.amazon.de/gp/product/B07QXYS1WM) USB C port replikator.
+For taking notes and reading books I can recommend the [ONYX BOOX Nova](https://onyxboox.com/boox_nova) E-ink device.

 ## Operating System

 I am running the [i3wm](https://i3wm.org/) flavor of [Manjaro Arch Linux](https://manjaro.org/).

 In my opinion Manjaro is the best desktop operating system as it provides a good balance between the bleeding edge of pure Arch and the stability of non [rolling release](https://en.wikipedia.org/wiki/Rolling_release) distributions like Ubuntu.

 Furthermore, [Pacman](https://wiki.archlinux.org/index.php/Pacman) and the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository) provide basically packages for every software you can imagine.
 Therefore, I do not have to worry about different installation mechanism mechanisms like manually or via pip.
 Everything is managed by the system's package manager